atomisthq/docs/docs/index.md

 and then keep it there.

 Your SDM gives you something else: start new projects with the right code and setup, every time.
 Atomist generators start from a real, working project and use code transforms to construct a starting point in a new repository.
-Set up any other

 Your SDM can respond to [more events][events], and to custom events that you send.
 You can query your correlated events using GraphQL.
 You can build chat commands, with updating messages and adding action buttons.